Home > Plumbing > When Are Back-Flow Testing Plumbing Services Needed?

 Anytime you are building a new home or updating the plumbing in your existing home, backflow testing plumbing services should be used.
 These services test to verify the flow of water only flows in a single direction.

-For example, if you have ever experienced raw sewage coming up the drain lines in your home due to a sewer line break, it could be because backflow preventers were not installed in the right locations.
-When pressure is decreased, wastewater and sewage can no longer move in one direction, causing it to flow backward and out of the home.
+To illustrate, if you have ever experienced raw sewage coming up the drain lines in your home due to a break in the sewer line, it was because your home did not have backflow preventers installed in the right locations.
+When the pressure was deceased, the wastewater and sewage coming out of the home no longer had enough pressure to keep it moving in one direction.

 How Do I Know if My Home Has Backflow Preventers?